UKCloud/documentation/articles/vmware/vmw-how-setup-gpu-compute.md

     ![Create vApp menu option](images/vmw-vcd-mnu-create-vapp-from-template.png)

     > [!NOTE]
-    > The GPGPU templates provides a shell VM with no disks attached, hence no operating system installed.
-You'll need add the necessary disks so that you can install your preferred operating system on the VM.
+    > The GPGPU templates provide a shell VM with no disks attached, hence no operating system installed.
+You'll need to add the necessary disks so that you can install your preferred operating system on the VM.

 9. On the *Select Name* page of the *Create vApp from Template* dialog box, give the vApp a **Name** and **Description**, select the appropriate **Runtime lease** and **Storage lease** then click **Next**.